cuboulder-MSD/digColl_WWI/README.md

 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.

+Common names seen in the collection include: Navy League of the United States; Myers, Garry Cleveland, 1884-; Buchan, John, 1875-1940
 ### Type of Resource
+A term that specifies the characteristics and general type of content of the resource.

-Language material
+Type terms used in this collection include: Language material
 ### Place Term
+Geographic location(s) relevant to the item.

+Some coverage terms used in the collection include: Paris; France; Washington; New York; London; Nevada
+### Date Issued
-Location of where the item was created or came from.
+The date that the resource was published, released, or issued.

-### Place Term Type
-Text
+Date ranges include: 1910s
-### Date
+### Date Created
-Date created or issued.
+The date of creation of the resource.
+Date ranges include:

+Date ranges include: 1910s
 ### Issuance
 Monograph/item
 ### Language
+Contains the textual or coded form for the language of the content of the resource.

-Items are mostly in English.
+Language(s) seen in this collection include: English.
 Some items are written in French.
 ### Form
-Electronic
+A particular physical presentation of a resource, including the physical form or medium of material for a resource.

+Form terms include: electronic

 ### Internet Media Type
-Legacy metadata states items are tiff but items online are in pdf format.
+Standard that indicates the nature and format of a document, file, or assortment of bytes.
+The [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml) is responsible for all official MIME.

+Media type(s) in this collection: tiff
 ### Extent
 Describes the number of pages and size of the document.
 ### Digital Origin